charlielobster/CFD_MD_AI_Project_2025/README.md

 # CFD and MD AI Modeling with the PhysicsNeMo Platform

+Ostensibly, this is a final project for three CCNY courses, an AI, a Computational Physics, and a Computational Fluid Mechanics course.
+I also hope to use the experience in support of a funded research opportunity making use of the general skillset.

 <a href=https://developer.nvidia.com/physicsnemo>NVIDIA PhysicsNeMo Official Site</a>

 This project is a general survey of and an experimental test-bed for the PhysicsNeMo platform and API.
 According to the documentation, their Docker image is the preferred way to use the PhysicsNemo API for most cases.
 Original host is an Ubuntu 24.04 installation with current CUDA Drivers.

 Some of the examples in this repository are about how to use Graph Neural Networks (GNNs), Physics-Informed Neural Networks (PINNs), Fourier Neural Operators (FNOs), or related software components to solve second order PDEs.
-Use these tools to augment results from standard CFD and MD algorithms, the traditional discrete step-wise PDE solvers for Navier-Stokes, LBM, etc. There is good motivation to do this because, for example, the output of a FNO-based AI model is continuous and mesh-invariant, and therefore scalable to arbitrary resolution and times.
+Use these tools to augment results from standard (classical) CFD and MD algorithms and implementations, the traditional discrete step-wise PDE solvers for Navier-Stokes, LBM, etc. There is good motivation to do this because, for example, the output of a FNO-based AI model is continuous and mesh-invariant, and therefore scalable to arbitrary resolution and times.

 To code along with this repository, fork NVIDIA's <a href=https://github.com/nvidia/physicsnemo.git>PhysicsNeMo</a>, or review my <a href=https://github.com/charlielobster/physicsnemo.git>fork</a> for any saved artifacts, results, or modifications.
 I've also <a href=https://github.com/charlielobster/PhysicsNeMo-Sym.git>forked </a> NVIDIA's <a href=https://github.com/nvidia/PhysicsNeMo-Sym>PhysicsNeMo-Sym</a> similarly.